Turning technical security concepts into visual narratives

 Solution

-My solution expands on the original graphic in that it turned a simple image into a story telling device.
-Each step in the process is portrayed visually using a figure and a scene to explain visually what had to be explained verbally in the past.
+The final illustration expands on the original graphic by transforming a static image into a storytelling device.
+Each tier is brought to life through a figure and a scene, conveying visually what previously had to be explained verbally.

-The Client interacts with an App.
-Data is transmitted to the Cloud where any one of or a combination of five different processes take place.
+The Client interacts with an app, transmitting data to the cloud where any one — or combination — of five processes takes place:

-App Services is represented by person helping to improve the service, speed, or security of a business application in a cloud (server) environment.
+Application Services — A figure works to improve the speed, security, or operability of a business application within a server environment.

-The final layout adds all of the different types of attacks that can occur at each level.
+The final layout maps the specific types of attacks that can occur at each tier.

 Report

-"Intro" section layouts include all the supporting artwork and design elements I created to support the copy.
+The intro section layouts incorporate all supporting artwork and design elements created to complement the copy.

-This version represents some of my proudest work, but it wasn't the final iteration that eventually got approved and published.
-The artwork I eventually created found it's way into nearly every aspect of F5's branding and marketing efforts from their web site to offline marketing materials to framed artwork in corporate headquarters to their futuristic touch screen welcome presentation for new customers and onto t-shirts for their Asian division.
+This version represents some of my proudest work, though it wasn't the final iteration that was approved and published.
+The artwork I eventually created found its way into nearly every aspect of F5's branding and marketing — from their website and print materials to framed pieces in corporate headquarters, a touchscreen welcome presentation for new clients, their trade show booth, and even t-shirts for their Asia-Pacific division.

 Back to Top